iamlite/WLED-Klipper-Helper/README.md

 - **Symlink Creation:** Creates necessary symlinks
 - **Automated Search and Injection of Macros:** Automatically search for macros and inject them into your configuration.
 - **QOL Features:** Lots of small QOL features related to WLED
+- **Moonraker Update Manager:** Update manager built into your UI to keep script up to date.
 - **Automate progress macro generation:** Automate progress macro generation macro.
 (Coming soon)

 ---